gosiamigdal/session_lesson-/README.md

 You'll add some functionality to model.py to connect to this database.
 If you need a refresher, visit the [sql lesson](http://github.com/chriszf/sql_lesson) or your own implementation, and go ahead and copy the connection code over from _that_ mode.py.

 You're going to build a 'wall' (think of a site you know, it rhymes with...
 Oh, I don't know.
+Space cook.).

+__Do this first:__ The first thing to do is to change your authenticate function to search the database for a user and password, rather than pulling from the admin info.
+It should also put the `user_id` into the session instead of the `username`.

-Space cook.), which will require the following handlers:
+which will require the following handlers:

 1. A __GET__ handler named `view_user`, with a url pattern of either: